About the BII

 Participation from elsewhere in Oxford University and beyond is welcome and the norm for most projects, but the research team must be led by one or more Balliol Fellows, Lecturers, or graduate students.

-You can find information about current and past projects, along with contact details of lead investigators, by navigating through the menu in this section.
+You can find information about current and past projects by navigating through the menu in this section.

 For all enquiries, please contact firstname.lastname@example.org or post to: